Is-Daouda/is-Engine/README.md

 - And the files which is in [cmake](./app/src/main/cmake) and [web](./app/src/main/web) folder.
 - ![danger](https://i48.servimg.com/u/f48/20/16/75/27/icon_d10.png) **So watch them carefully in case you encounter any errors during migration!**
 2. To update your old project with a new version of is::Engine: the files (.h and .cpp) you need to move are in [objects](./app/src/main/cpp/app_src/objects/) and [scenes](./app/src/main/cpp/app_src/scenes/). **Note that these folders never change whatever the version!**

 ---

+## How to activate the use of Admob?
+- By default the use of Admob is disabled.
+To activate it you must follow these different steps (Remember to install the C++ Firebase SDK in the Android NDK/sources folder.
+You can download the corresponding version [here](https://drive.google.com/file/d/10CPcqvHkeFfMAbcwrnAltfZszpyk9eOo/view?usp=sharing)).

+- Note that there is an [Admob example](https://github.com/Is-Daouda/is-Engine-Example-Pack/tree/main/is-Engine-Admob) of the engine that allows you to use Admob without going through all these steps!

+1. Uncomment the Admob macro in the [ExtraConfig.h](https://github.com/Is-Daouda/is-Engine/blob/master/app/src/main/cpp/app_src/config/ExtraConfig.h#L30) file
+2. Uncomment line 11 to 16 in the [build.gradle - classpath](https://github.com/Is-Daouda/is-Engine/blob/master/app/build.gradle#L10)
+3. Uncomment line 50 followed by 52 to 55 in the [build.gradle - cmake](https://github.com/Is-Daouda/is-Engine/blob/master/app/build.gradle#L50)
+4. Uncomment line 75 to 78 in the [build.gradle - proguardFile](https://github.com/Is-Daouda/is-Engine/blob/master/app/build.gradle#L74)
+5. Uncomment this line in the [build.gradle - sourceSets](https://github.com/Is-Daouda/is-Engine/blob/master/app/build.gradle#L93)
+6. Uncomment line 104 to 108 in [build.gradle - implementation](https://github.com/Is-Daouda/is-Engine/blob/master/app/build.gradle#L103)
+7. Uncomment this line in the [build.gradle - apply plugin](https://github.com/Is-Daouda/is-Engine/blob/master/app/build.gradle#L113). ***Don't forget to put the google-services.json file in the app folder (You can get this file [here](https://support.google.com/firebase/answer/7015592))***
+8. Uncomment line 19 to 20 in the [CMakeLists.txt - include](https://github.com/Is-Daouda/is-Engine/blob/master/app/CMakeLists.txt#L18)
+9. Uncomment line 75 to 76 in the [CMakeLists.txt - target link libraries](https://github.com/Is-Daouda/is-Engine/blob/master/app/CMakeLists.txt#L74)
+10. That's all!

+- You can set the ads information (id, banner size, keywords) in [GameConfig.h](https://github.com/Is-Daouda/is-Engine/blob/master/app/src/main/cpp/app_src/config/GameConfig.h#L98).

+---